PrivaDE: Privacy-preserving Data Evaluation for Blockchain-based Data Marketplaces: Introduction

+\myparagraph{Our Contributions.} We introduce \textsc{PrivaDE}, a two-party, maliciously secure protocol for dataset scoring. \textsc{PrivaDE} has two main components: (i) an improved and more efficient secure model inference protocol that obtains the model's predictions on the dataset, and (ii) a data scoring protocol that takes the data points and model predictions as input and outputs a score $\phi$ representing the usefulness of the data.

-We introduce several design techniques (Section~\ref{sec:design}) that bring PrivaDE, under these strict assumptions, to practical runtimes.
-In particular, we combine model distillation, model splitting, and cut-and-choose ZKP to balance efficiency against potential privacy leakage.
+Secure model inference under malicious security, e.g., with SPDZ \cite{mpspdz} or MASCOT \cite{mascot}, is known to incur very high overhead.
+We introduce three optimization techniques (Section~\ref{sec:design}) that make the secure inference component of \textsc{PrivaDE} practical under a strict malicious-adversary assumption.
+In particular, we combine model distillation (to shrink the model), model splitting (to reduce the portion of computation run in secure environments), and a cut-and-choose ZKP audit (to reduce verification cost) to carefully balance efficiency and security.

+We further design a novel, model-agnostic scoring function (Alg.~\ref{alg:multi-public}) for the data scoring component, which evaluates data points and yields a score that correlates with downstream training performance.
+The scoring function builds on active learning criteria, namely diversity (how spread out the points are) and uncertainty (how uncertain the model's predictions are), which have been empirically shown to be effective heuristics for data quality.
+Our scoring function is easy to compute under maliciously secure protocols and minimizes passive information leakage by operating on a \emph{representative subset} of the dataset.
+The scoring procedure is constructed so that the subset-derived score accurately reflects the full dataset.

-We further adapt PrivaDE to a blockchain-based data marketplace.
-Smart contracts deter misuse and enforce fairness in MPC by penalizing uncooperative parties via escrow slashing.
-The protocol can also be integrated with the data transaction to streamline the end-to-end marketplace workflow.
+We provide a brief proof-of-concept integration of \textsc{PrivaDE} into a blockchain-based data marketplace.
+Smart contracts deter misuse and enforce fairness in MPC by penalizing uncooperative parties via escrow slashing, and the protocol can be tightly coupled with the data transaction to streamline the end-to-end marketplace workflow.

 Finally, we prove security in the simulation-based paradigm and demonstrate practicality through extensive experiments (Section~\ref{sec:experiments}) on real-world datasets and standard model architectures.
-Results show that \textsc{PrivaDE} can be flexibly tuned to achieve reasonable runtimes (as low as 45 seconds online for MNIST with LeNet), and that the scoring protocol is robust, effectively identifying high-performance datasets.
+Our results show that \textsc{PrivaDE} can be flexibly tuned to achieve reasonable runtimes (as low as 45 seconds of online time for MNIST with LeNet), and that the scoring protocol is robust, effectively identifying high-value datasets.